-The commentary in this section analyses the key drivers of the Company's returns according to the investment basis of preparation, as shown in Table 3.
-The basis of preparation for the investment basis is shown on page 22, along with an analysis of the key differences in accounting treatment to information prepared in accordance with IFRS.
+The commentary in this section analyses the key drivers of the Company's returns according to the investment basis of preparation, as shown in Table 9.
+The basis of preparation for the investment basis is shown in the Basis of preparation section, along with an analysis of the key differences in accounting treatment to information prepared in accordance with IFRS.